marconeffelli/Quantitative-Finance/README.md

 # Quantitative-Finance
-Here you can find the codes (written in R) for my lecture seminars held at University of Pavia, Quantitative Finance with R (April-May 2018).
+Here you can find the codes (written in R) for my course held at University of Pavia, Quantitative Finance with R (April-May 2018).

 List of Topics covered:
 1. Modeling Returns and Prices